alexteghipco/brainSurfer/README.md

 ![](https://media.giphy.com/media/f6ItoMoE73QPfBBibP/giphy.gif)

 - You can also edit the threshold for what counts as a sulci and what counts as a gyri.
 This information is contained in .curv files that are loaded in with your underlay.
-Make sure to have these files ready to load in case you are loading a surface space underlay that isn't fsaverage (i.e., user provided underlay).
+Make sure to have these files ready to load in case you are loading your own surface space file.

 ![](https://media.giphy.com/media/KGZWLFh8u5ENB0yqhV/giphy.gif)